StiliyanDr/Graph-Store/README.md

    If the graph is directed, the edge is from \<vertex i id\> to \<vertex j id\>.

 Spaces are ignored in lines for edges, number of vertices and number of edges.
-In lines for ids and type, however, spaces are not ignored.
-That is, the whole line is used.
+Lines for ids and the graph type are trimmed, that is, spaces at the beginning and the end of the lines are ignored.

 ## Example